l2brb/Sp3llsWizard/README.md

 -  [/diagnostics/](https://github.com/l2brb/Sp3llsWizard/tree/main/evaluation/conformance): folder containing datasets and results of our tests

 ## Setup and run
-As a requirement, python 3.13.0 at least should be installed on your machine.
+As a requirement, python 3.13.0 should be installed on your machine.
 To launch the .sh test files, you have to run them on a Unix-based system with a BASH shell.
 No installation procedure is required.
 This version has been tested on both a Ubuntu Linux (24.04.1) and a Mac OS X machine.

 ```
 python3 main.py run-algorithm --pnml-file ${INPUT_WN}  --output-format json --output-path ${OUTPUT_PATH}
 ```

 ## Evaluation
 We evaluated our algorithm on a range of both synthetic and real-world data.
 For the real-world testbed, we take as input processes discovered by a well-known imperative process mining algorithm from a collection of openly available event logs.
 We conducted the performance tests on an AMD Ryzen 9 8945HS CPU at 4.00 GHz with 32 GB RAM running Ubuntu 24.04.1.